Cyrken/html-css/what-ifs/what-ifs-research-topics.md

 ### 1. What if the images don’t download or aren’t visible?

-Disable images in your browser using the [Developer Toolbar](http://chrispederick.com/work/web-developer/) and come up with solutions for your website.
+Disable images in your browser using the [Developer Toolbar](http://chrispederick.com/work/web-developer/) and come up with solutions for your website. *Consider both foreground and background images.*

 ### 2. What if the font-size is significantly larger?

-Use Safari’s “Zoom Text Only” option and bump *up* the font-size a couple time.
+Use Safari’s “Zoom Text Only” option and bump *up* the font-size a couple times.
+This simulates the user changing their preferences to a larger font size.

 ### 3. What if there is double the amount of content on the page?